 - 1.11 Continental Coffee

-Top Coffee brands in India 2021
+Top Coffee Brands in India 2022

 The international brand, Nescafe, is quite well known in India for the filter coffee style “Sunrise”.
 But, for those who like regular coffee without chicory, Nescafe has the market flooded with several varieties.

 The Nescafe “Classic” is coffee granules from pure roasted coffee beans which tastes delicious whether you have it black or with sugar or as a latte.
+Nescafe is my holy grail for coffee because of it’s 100% pure coffee content.
+I make black coffee with Nescafe almost daily!

 The decaf version is an excellent option for those who crave coffee after 6 pm but can’t afford to stay up late.
 Do try Nescafe “Gold” for real smooth textured coffee.
 Nescafe is premium without a doubt and the coffee is priced accordingly.

 Bru changed the way South Indians consumed their traditional filter coffee with easy to mix and use instant coffee.
+I love making milk coffee from Bru because of its rich flavour and also the coffee content.
+It keeps me active throughout the day.

 - Bru coffee is quite strong, with a mix of premium quality Arabica and Robusta beans blended with 30% chicory, which gives it the much-loved filter coffee taste.